-Over the past three years, the TCP has grown to include nine sites in Big Cottonwood, Little Cottonwood, and Mill Creek canyons.
+Over the past five years, the TCP has grown to include sixteen sites in Big Cottonwood, Little Cottonwood, and Mill Creek canyons.
 In 2016, WBA was granted a ten-year Special Use permit by the Uinta-Wasatch-Cache National Forest to conduct our counting project between December 1st and May 1st.
 A committee of volunteers runs the TCP, each of whom contributes various forms of expertise to the program.
-The nine sites monitored include the most heavily used trailheads in the three canyons.
+The sites monitored include the most heavily used trailheads in the three canyons.
 Due to limitations on resources, less frequently used trailheads are excluded.
 Though not comprehensive, our trailhead counting project has created the first verifiable picture of winter backcountry use in the Central Wasatch.

 The program continues to evolve with the input of volunteers and field experience.
-From its inception, the project has relied on off-the-shelf motion-activated “game“ cameras.
+From its inception, the project relied on off-the-shelf motion-activated “game“ cameras.
 These are widely available and relatively inexpensive.
 Each time an individual or group enters the camera’s field, it takes at least one date and time stamped image.
-Starting with the 2017-2018 season, WBA will incorporate three infrared TRAFx trail counters as these provide a more accurate, efficient method for counting.
-This will cut down on volunteer time that is required to count trail users, making results available much faster.
+Starting with the 2017-2018 season, WBA incorporated three infrared TRAFx trail counters as these provide a more reliable, accurate, and efficient method for counting.
+This cut down on the volunteer time required to count trail users, making results available much faster.
 It is WBA’s goal to get this information in as close to “real-time” as possible and then to post the results here for all to view.
-In the seasons ahead, we hope to transition all of our current sites to infrared and expand the number of sites to increase the breadth and completeness of our count.
+For the 2018-19 season, we transitioned all of our current sites to infrared counters.